Vineyards

 Winemaking and Maturation

 The grapes were hand sorted and whole bunch pressed.
-The juice was very lightly settled (we like very cloudy raw juice) with no additions to the raw juice, wild fermentation in either cement eggs, clay pots, foudres, or old barrels (various sizes).
-Fermentation can last anywhere between 3 weeks and 11 months.
-The wine is kept on lees for around twelve months, then rested in tank on fine lees without fining for a further six months prior to bottling.
+The juice was very lightly settled (we like very cloudy raw juice) with no additions to the raw juice, wild fermentation took place in cements eggs, old foudres, and old barrels (various sizes).
+Fermentation of various parcels lasted anywhere between 3 weeks and 11 months.
+The wine was kept on lees for around 12 months, then rested in tank on fine lees without fining for a further five months prior to bottling.
 Very simple, careful winemaking.

 Tasting Notes